BearingPoint-Caribbean/css/README.md

-# Airbnb CSS / Sass Styleguide
+# BearingPoint CSS / Sass Styleguide

-*A mostly reasonable approach to CSS and Sass*
+*A mostly reasonable approach to CSS and Sass (based on Airbnb's style guide)*

 ## Table of Contents